ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 # InitialisationError is a custom exception, for case where a `Model` class cannot be
 # properly initialised based on the data contained in the configuration
 from virtual_rainforest.core.base_model import BaseModel, InitialisationError

+# A utility function to unpack the model specific timing details from the config
+from virtual_rainforest.core.utility_functions import extract_model_time_details
 ```

 ### Defining the new class and class attributes